 Data Sufficiency problems make up about two-fifths of the quantitative questions on the GMAT.
 They are not direct questions which ask to give the answer to the question.
-They ask to determine whether or not one can answer the question with the information given.
+They ask to determine whether or not you can answer the question with the information given.

 A problem and two statements (1) and (2) are given in the question.
 All Data Sufficiency questions have following five choices:

-- D. EACH statement ALONE is sufficient.
+- EACH statement ALONE is sufficient.

-- E. Statements (1) and (2) TOGETHER are NOT sufficient.
+- Statements (1) and (2) TOGETHER are NOT sufficient.

 How to Solve Data Sufficiency Problems